streamshub/console/systemtests/RUNNING_TESTS.md

 **Use case:** testing on OpenShift, or validating the operator bundle/catalog.

-A CatalogSource can be deplyed in the cluster manually using commands below, but STs can handle the creation when you set env `CONSOLE_OLM_CATALOG_SOURCE_IMAGE`.
+A CatalogSource can be deplyed in the cluster manually using commands below.

 **On OpenShift**, the marketplace namespace already exists: